What is it?

 Possibly effective for...

-- Lowering cholesterol levels in people with high cholesterol.
-Various flaxseed preparations - including ground flaxseed, partially defatted flaxseed, and flaxseed bread and muffins - seem to significantly reduce total cholesterol and the “bad cholesterol,” low-density lipoprotein (LDL) cholesterol, in people with normal cholesterol levels and in men and pre-menopausal women with high cholesterol.
-But flaxseed doesn’t have much effect on “good cholesterol,” high-density lipoprotein (HDL) cholesterol.
-Most flaxseed preparations don’t affect triglyceride levels either, but unfortunately partially defatted flaxseed (flaxseed without as much alpha-linolenic acid content) can increase triglycerides by approximately 10%.
+- High cholesterol.
+Research shows that various flaxseed preparations, including ground flaxseed, partially defatted flaxseed, and flaxseed bread and muffins, seem to reduce total cholesterol and the “bad cholesterol,” low-density lipoprotein (LDL) cholesterol, in people with normal cholesterol levels and in men and pre-menopausal women with high cholesterol.
+However, flaxseed does not have much effect on “good cholesterol,” high-density lipoprotein (HDL) cholesterol.
+Most flaxseed preparations do not affect triglyceride levels.
+However, partially defatted flaxseed (flaxseed without as much alpha-linolenic acid content) can increase triglycerides.

 Possibly ineffective for...